Orhan Pamuk: Non-fiction

-Pamuk published a memoir/travelogue Istanbul—Hatıralar ve Şehir in 2003 (English version, Istanbul—Memories and the City, 2005).
-Pamuk's Other Colours – a collection of non-fiction and a story — was published in the UK in September 2007.
+Pamuk published the memoir/travelogue Istanbul—Hatıralar ve Şehir in 2003 (English version, Istanbul—Memories and the City, 2005).
+Pamuk's Other Colours—a collection of nonfiction and a story—was published in the UK in September 2007.

 Asked how personal his book Istanbul: Memories and the City was, Pamuk replied:

 I thought I would write Memories and the City in six months, but it took me one year to complete.
 And I was working twelve hours a day, just reading and working.
 My life, because of so many things, was in a crisis; I don’t want to go into those details: divorce, father dying, professional problems, problems with this, problems with that, everything was bad.
 I thought if I were to be weak I would have a depression.
 But every day I would wake up and have a cold shower and sit down and remember and write, always paying attention to the beauty of the book.
 Honestly, I may have hurt my mother, my family.
 My father was dead, but my mother is still alive.
 But I can’t care about that; I must care about the beauty of the book.